eecs-autograder/autograder-server/README.md

 You can then run `pipenv shell` to start a shell in the virtual environment, or if you prefer you can prefix the python commands below with `pipenv run`.

+If you run into errors installing psycopg2, please refer to https://www.psycopg.org/docs/install.html#build-prerequisites for troubleshooting tips.

 ### Updating Packages
 This section contains some useful reference commands for pip-tools.